RayneNoir/Asset-Pricing/README.md

 # Asset-Pricing
-Code for Asset Pricing Assignment
+Python code for Asset Pricing Assignment
+Code written and tested in PyCharm

 Use the Excel and CSV files provided by the repository!
 Otherwise, the code won't work!